jobrouter/typo3-process/Documentation/form-finisher.rst

 - `handle` (required): The step handle defined in the :ref:`Processes module <module-create-step-link>`.

-- `type`: The type can be used for statistical evaluation.
+- `type`: The type can be used for statistical evaluation in the according :ref:`dashboard widget <dashboard-widget-instance-start-types>`.

 - `summary`: The summary of the instance.